 24-year-old accused of killing man in Trader Joe's parking lot bonds out of jail

-BATON ROUGE- WBRZ learned early Thursday (September 3) morning that 24-year-old Jace Boyd, who was accused of gunning down and killing a middle-aged Black man in the parking lot of Trader Joe's on August 22, has posted the $300,000 via a bail bond agency necessary to be released from Parish Prison.
+BATON ROUGE- WBRZ learned early Thursday morning that 24-year-old Jace Boyd, who was accused of gunning down and killing a Black man in the parking lot of Trader Joe's on August 22, has posted the $300,000 via a bail bond agency necessary to be released from jail.

 Court officials confirmed that Boyd does not have any restrictions associated with his bond release.